AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 ## Getting Help from Adobe {#adobe-gethelp}

 You can engage with Adobe product teams via your provisioned product collaboration channel (see below for access details) to answer questions on product use or best practices.
-There are no Service Level Terms (SLT) associated with the conversations via the product collaboration channel.
-If a product issue needs additional investigation and troubleshooting, and must meet response SLTs, you can submit a support ticket following the [support process](https://experienceleague.adobe.com/?lang=en&support-tab=home#support).
+There is no Service Level Target (SLT) associated with the conversations via the product collaboration channel.
+If a product issue needs additional investigation and troubleshooting, and must meet the response SLT, you can submit a support ticket following the [support process](https://experienceleague.adobe.com/?lang=en&support-tab=home#support).

 Adobe provides three channels to help you with Edge Delivery Services: